Why Your Legacy React Codebase Confuses AI Coding Agents

 Three or more of these and your agent has no canonical answer to “where do I put a button?”.
 I’ve seen codebases with five parallel hierarchies in components/, each containing its own Drawer, Select, and Modal.
 Every one of them is a from 'components/Drawer' away from being imported.

-Pattern 2: Form fields scattered across four directories
+Pattern 2: Form fields scattered across several directories

-FormTextFieldinmolecules/and in__v5__/FormCheckboxinmolecules/andFormCheckBox(different casing!) in__v5__/FormSelectFieldonly in__v5__/— banned dir, but the only implementation- Radio buttons in
+FormTextFieldinmolecules/and in__legacy__/FormCheckboxinmolecules/andFormCheckBox(different casing!) in__legacy__/FormSelectFieldonly in__legacy__/— banned dir, but the only implementation- Radio buttons scattered across

-The migration guide told agents “use molecules” and then directly instructed imports from __v5__/FormSelectField because there was no canonical replacement.
-The repo’s authoritative agent prompt was pointing at the dir the rules banned.
+The migration guide told agents “use molecules” and then directly instructed imports from __legacy__/FormSelectField because there was no canonical replacement.
+The repo’s rules and its docs were in open conflict, and they were both trying to guide the same action.
+The agent had no way to know which instruction to follow.

 Pattern 3: Design tokens that mean the opposite of their name